top of page

 Eligibility: Students who can work for 10-20 hours/week, for 8-12 weeks.
 Open to high school students, undergraduates, and gap year students!

-Through this internship, you will gain the opportunity to experience real-world applications of aerospace engineering.
-Students interested in engineering or astrophysics can consider this program as it’s a great value-add for college applications, owing to the reputation and prestige of this program as well as NASA.
+NASA’s Office of STEM Engagements provides internship opportunities at all its locations around America.
+NASA conducts virtual internships as well.
+You can access their internship database here (you will have to filter through the database to find opportunities open for high school students specifically).
+Through this internship, you will gain the opportunity to experience the applications of aerospace engineering.
+Students interested in engineering or astrophysics can consider this program as it’s a great value-add for college applications, owing to the reputation of this program and NASA.
+For tips on getting a NASA internship while in high school, check out our complete guide here.

 Cost: No cost, stipend provided